koknat/dif/README.md

 * cd dif/tests
 * ./dif.t

-It should return with 'all tests passed'.
+It should return with 'all tests passed'

-Perl versions 5.6.1 through 5.30 have been tested.
+Perl versions 5.6.1 through 5.30 have been tested

+For convenience, copy it to your ~/bin directory

 To see usage:
-* cd ..
+* cd ..  (back into dif main directory)
 * ./dif

 To run dif:
-* dif file1 file2 <options>
+* ./dif file1 file2 <options>